Today we’re going to talk about:

 Copy each search to the same Excel spreadsheet.

 Now go over to Google Keyword Planner and add your long list here.

-Watch the video above as it will be easier to follow along there.
+Check out the video above as it will be easier to follow along there.
 You may stop and pause as often as you like.

 If you have a Gmail account then you’re good!
-You already have everything you need; you have a YouTube account, Google plus, Google Analytics, Google Forms, Docs, Slides.
+You already have everything you need; you have a YouTube account, Google Plus, Google Analytics, Google Forms, Docs, Slides.